 32. Stop With the Sound Effects

 Sound effects—like that swoosh that used to happen when your college professor brought up a new bullet point in PowerPoint—are distracting and outdated.
-Just don’t do it.
+In most cases avoid it.

 33. Don’t Use Flashy Slide Transitions